-Attendees can be moderators, presenters, participants, and captioners in the Ultra experience.
+Attendees can be moderators, presenters, participants, and captioners in a session.

 Curious who is who?
-Open the Attendees panel to find out.
+Open the Attendees list to find out.

 Moderators have full control over all content being shared.
 They can make any attendee a presenter or a moderator.
 Moderators see hand raise notifications and can lower hands.
 They can remove attendees from a session, but they cannot remove other moderators.
 Moderators can set the session settings, including deciding what participants can and can't do.
 Moderators get email with links to their session recordings.

 A Moderator label appears on the moderator's video.
 There is also a MOD label on the moderator when you type an attendee's name to mention them in chat.